theelims/StrokeEngine/README.md

 Every DIY fucking machine with a linear position drive powered by a stepper or servo motor can be used with this library.

 ## Concepts
 StrokeEngine takes full advantage of the freedom a servo / stepper driven stroking or fucking machine can provide over fixed cam-driven designs.
 To this date there are only few commercial offerings using this advantage.
 And often so the implementation is rather boring, not utilizing the full possibilities of such a linear position drive.

+## Supported Hardware
+By default two Motor types are supported
+- LinMot Linear Motors (CANOpen)
+- Stepper Motors (Step/Dir Pulses)

+Motors in StrokeEngine are abstracted away, to allow the end-user to provide a compatible motor implementation.
+So if your motor uses a new communication protocol, like EtherCAT or Ethernet/IP, the work needed to integrate StrokeEngine is kept minimal.

+Homing can be handled in two different ways.
+- Sensor-less - Home will be determined by moving in a specific direction until a current, and thus torqe/force threshold has been reached.
+This threshold indicates the machine has reached it's start of motion point.
+- Sensored - Home will be determined by moving in a specific direction until a physical switch has been activated

+There are examples for implementations of these motors in StrokeEngine/examples/motors

+### LinMot Linear Motors (CANOpen)
+The current LinMot implementation is tied to [CANFuck](https://github.com/zylos146/CANFuck), which acts similar to OSSM providing a unified controller for the hardware.

+### Stepper Motors (Step/Dir Pulses)
 Under the hood it uses the fabulous [FastAccelStepper](https://github.com/gin66/FastAccelStepper) library to interface stepper or servo motors with commonly found STEP / DIR interfaces.

 Understanding the underlying concepts will help you to get up and running with StrokeEngine faster.

 ### Coordinate System
-The machine spans it's own internal coordinate system.
-It takes the real world (metric) units and converts them into the internal coordinate system just counting the encoder / stepper steps of the motor and vice versa.
-This offers the advantage, that this is independent of a specific implementation and works with all machine sizes and regardless of the motor chosen.
+The machine uses an internal metric (mm, m/s, m/s<sup>2</sup>) coordinate system for all motion planning.
+This offers an advantage, that this is independent of a specific implementation and works with all machine sizes and regardless of the motor chosen.

+Each motor is expected to handle converting from metric Motion Commands into their own relative coordinate system.
+There is a standard way mapping these two coordinate systems is handled.

 ![Coordinate System](./doc/coordinates.svg)
 * The system is 1-dimensional and the positive move direction is towards the front a.k.a. towards the body.